 Grand jury proceedings are done behind closed doors and are secret proceedings.
 Typically, a prosecutor presents a hearsay summary of the police investigation and makes a recommendation for indictment or No Bill.
 The criminal code provides that defense counsel can request and make a presentation to the grand jury.
 This can be a very important opportunity to help our clients to avoid an indictment.

-Our Law Firm Has Abundant Experience And A Strong Track Record Representing Clients Whose Cases Go To Grand Juries
+Wes Ball Has Abundant Experience And A Strong Track Record Representing Clients Whose Cases Go To Grand Juries